Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Malicious update is an application-based attack that involves replacing a legitimate update for a program with a malicious one.
 		- The attacker can compromise the program, steal data, or perform other malicious actions.
 ~ Directory Traversal
-		- A directory traversal attack is a type of application attack that involves manipulating the input parameters to access files or directories that are not intended to be accessible by the user, such as configuration files, source code, or system files.
+		- A directory traversal attack is a type of application attack that involves **manipulating the input parameters** to access files or directories that are not intended to be accessible by the user, such as configuration files, source code, or system files.
+		- Directory traversal is a web-based attack that involves exploiting a vulnerability in a web server or application to access files or directories that are outside the intended scope.
+		- It can allow an attacker to read, modify, delete, or execute files or directories on the server.
 ~ Injection Attack
 		- An injection attack is a type of application attack that involves inserting malicious code or commands into an application or database to execute unauthorized actions or access sensitive data.
 ~ Virtualization
-		- Virtualization is a technology that allows creating multiple isolated environments on a single physical device.
+		- Virtualization is a technology that allows creating **multiple isolated environments** on a **single physical device.**
 		- It can offer benefits such as resource optimization, isolation, flexibility, and security.
 ~ Containerization
 		- Containerization is a technology that allows running applications in isolated environments called containers, **NOT** creating multiple isolated environments on a single physical device.